samjaninf/OFN-User-Guide---Master/farmers-market-shops.md

 ### Relevant advanced features
 [Private shopfronts](/private-shopfront.md).
 If you're trading to hospitality customers you may wish to have a private shop, only visible to your known customers.
 This prevents retail customers from seeing wholesale pricing.

+Have you thought about setting up a [Farmer's Market group page](/farmers-market.md).

 ### Features in the pipeline

 * Splitting payments between farmers, according to which items of theirs were sold in a collective shop is a feature that’s COMING SOON